 - The child’s parent or legal guardian is on the boat with them

 - another person at least 18 years old is on board

 Arizona Kayaking Alcohol and Drug Laws

-Operating a boat while impaired is illegal.
-The legal limit for blood alcohol level (BAL) is .08 in Arizona.
-But the severity of penalties goes up in proportion to how intoxicated a vessel operator is. to start, a BAL level of:
+And the severity of penalties goes up in proportion to how intoxicated a vessel operator is.
+To start, a BAL level of:

 By operating a boat on Arizona waters you consent to a field sobriety test at any time.

 A.R.S. §5-395.03 , states if you operate (drive) a boat, PWC, or motorized watercraft on any body of water within the state of Arizona, in using the waterway, you automatically give consent to any law enforcement officer who believes you may be under the influence to test you by blood, breath, urine, or other bodily substance, for the purpose of determining your alcohol concentration or drug content.

 If you refuse to be tested, whether you’re sober or not, you’ll be subject to civil penalties of up to $1,250.
 If you are convicted of OUI, you will also have to pay additional civil penalties of $500, and this is excluding any additional court costs that are associated with an OUI conviction.

 Can the police board and search your kayak?